averagegupi/addons/dontdropthesoap/README.md

-When in Port Jeuno, if you have a Comso Cleanse, "Don't Drop The Soap" will be in green.
-If you do not have a Cosmo Cleanse, "Don't Drop The Soap" will be in red.
+When in Port Jeuno, and you do not have the KI "Cosmo-Clense" a popup saying "Pickup Soap!" will be on screen.
+Never have to sit out on limbus night again.